imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

 ### Using Object Constructor

-One another, not-so-common way of creating object is using Object constructor.
+One another, not-so-common way of creating an object is using Object constructor.
 JavaScript provides a built-in Constructor method named, _object_ to create Objects.

 Following is how we use it: